 “We are now firmly established as a leading innovator in the rapidly digitising asset management industry.”

-Research house Edison continues to see strong upside potential
+Analysts continue to see strong upside potential

 “Separately, [the] LSE acquired Yield Book (a key competitor of Delta) along with Citi Fixed Income Indices from Citi for 6.4x sales, although we understand that the US$685mln price largely related to the indices.
-Additionally, SS&C is acquiring DST Systems at c 2.4x 2018 sales,” Edison noted.
+Additionally, SS&C is acquiring DST Systems at c 2.4x 2018 sales,” Edison said.

 Brokers are forecasting full-year revenue for 2018 of £56.9mln from £49.3mln in 2017.

 Forecast earnings per share of 5.92p put the stock on a project price/earnings ratio of 20.4, which is not out of the ordinary for a growth stock operating in the technology sector.

 The annual dividend has been held at 2.90p since 2014 and is tipped to remain there as the company invests for growth; at that level, the stock yields 2.0%.